anujdutt9/3D-Binaural-Audio/README.md

 git clone https://github.com/anujdutt9/3D-Binaural-Audio.git
 ```

+## Use pre-built APK

+To install the pre-built apk, download the APK from [here](https://github.com/anujdutt9/3D-Binaural-Audio/blob/master/APK/BinauralAudio.apk) and install it on your phone.
+Once, the app is installed, follow steps 7 to 11 as mentioned above.

+**NOTE: This APK has been built and tested on Google Pixel and Google Pixel 2 XL.**

 ## Build App using Code

 **1.** To build this app, open this project in Android Studio using: